DoubleCouponDay/stickle/README.md

 - Properly implement the converter into the Rusty Compiler.

-    - Create a function that generates the template xml as a node tree.

-    - create a function that can parse the AST and convert it to xml.
+    - create a function that can parse the AST into an xml file.

     - conditionally invoke the function if the CLI option `xml-omron` is present.